rawakash66/Thesis_Akash_2022/README.md

 The camera is calibrated using 80 images of asymmetrical circle [pattern](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/figures/pattern%20circles.png).
 The pattern was printed on a photo paper of size 10 X 7.3 mm.
 The dataset acquired can be found at this [link](https://github.com/rawakash66/Thesis_Akash_2022/tree/main/camera%20calibration/data).
 To get the results on calibration parameters, run the script file provided in the [link](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/camera%20calibration/script/calibration.py).
 The output will be the intrinsic parameters including focal length, principal point, radial distortion coefficients and tangential distortion coefficients along with plots for [reprojection errors](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/figures/reprojection%20error.png) and [lens distortion](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/figures/lens%20distortion.png).
+A [yml](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/camera%20calibration/data/calibration_circle.yml) file also gets created inside the data folder containing the saved intrinsic camera matrix and distortion coefficients necessary for reconstruction process.

 ## Silhouette extraction <a name="silhouette"></a>
 The segmentation of droplets in the image is required before starting the reconstruction.